MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-administrative-units.md

 - Teams advisor and network planner
 - Rules

-## Teams Powershell and Administrative Units
+## Teams PowerShell and Administrative Units

-The functionality outlined in this article is available for for the RBAC roles using Teams Powershell.
+The functionality outlined in this article is available for the RBAC roles using Teams PowerShell.
 The differences in Powershell are:

 - An admin assigned with multiple Admin units is able to manage all the users across each admin unit simultaneously.
 - In the Teams admin center, the scoped admin would have to select the particular Administrative Unit and manage those users within the Administrative Unit at any given time.

-An example of using Teams Powershell and Administrative Units is:
+An example of using Teams PowerShell and Administrative Units is:

 - An organization has three branches: North, South, and East.
 North and South branches are assigned to a single admin, and East is assigned to another admin.
-- The scoped admin assigned with North and South branches is able to manage all the users across both North and South simultaneously using Teams Powershell.
+- The scoped admin assigned with North and South branches is able to manage all the users across both North and South simultaneously using Teams PowerShell.
 - In the Teams admin center, the scoped admin can either manage the North or South branch in turn, but not both at the same time.